adioshun/gitBook_DeepDrive/paper2015-mvcnn.md

 We design the multi-view CNN (MVCNN) on top of image-based CNNs (Fig. 1).

-Each image in a 3D shape’s multi-view representation is passed through the first part of the network (CNN1) separately, aggregated at a view pooling layer, and then sent through the remaining part of the network (CNN2).
+1. Each image in a 3D shape’s multi-view representation is passed through the first part of the network (CNN1) separately,
+2. aggregated at a view pooling layer,
+3. then sent through the remaining part of the network (CNN2).

-All branches in the first part ofthe network share the same parameters in CNN1.
+All branches in the first part of the network share the same parameters in CNN1.

-We useelement-wise maximum operation across the views in theview-pooling layer.
+We use element-wise maximum operation across the views in the view-pooling layer.

 An alternative is element-wise meanoperation, but it is not as effective in our experiments.